back to the MAIN INDEX

 Easter came, and the aforesaid fool

-Began cleaning his house 2 .
+began cleaning his house 2 .

 "What's this?
 A hole in the ceiling!
 Oh, damned priest",

-Said the fool you know:
+said the fool you know:

 "This is where my money goes!

-I bet that my shilling is looking for a friend" 3 .
+I bet that my shilling is looking for a friend".
+3

-And actually after two nights of rest,
+And after two nights of rest, actually,

-There goes the old Abbess again
+there goes the old Abbess again

-Whith the usual sigh.
+whith the usual sigh.

 "Father Liborio, one trick's enough"

-He cried; "and this time,
+he cried; "and this time,

-If you want to say mass, do so for free".
+if you want to say mass, do so for free".

 Rome, November 21st 1832